baines-imaging-research-laboratory/ImageQuizzerDocumentation/docs/administrator/examples/sample_data.md

 ```

 When logging in to the Image Quizzer, users point to **ImageQuizzerData** as the image database folder.
-All paths in the scripts are relative to this folder and begin with **ImageVolumes/...**.
+All paths in the example scripts are relative to this folder and begin with **ImageVolumes/...**.

 ## Slicer sample datasets